Five points when renovating to boost rental income

 Who are you renovating for?
-Your improvements should reflect your tenants’ wants and needs, rather than your own personal taste, and include a relatively neutral décor that can accommodate virtually any style of furnishings.
+It can be a good idea for your improvements reflect prospective tenants’ wants and needs, rather than your own personal taste.
+For your investment, include a relatively neutral décor that can accommodate virtually any style of furnishings is a great step.

 The best way to evaluate expectations among your tenant pool is to speak with your property manager about your plans.
-We have unique insight into what ‘sells’ rental accommodation in our specialist areas and likewise, the things that might alienate tenants.
+They can have a unique insight into what ‘sells’ rental accommodation in their specialist areas and likewise, the things that might alienate tenants.

-We also have the necessary industry expertise and networks to assist with referrals to reliable tradespeople, as well as ideas around the types of improvements that will extend your long-term capital gains.
+Your property manager also has the necessary industry expertise and networks to assist with referrals to reliable tradespeople, as well as ideas around the types of improvements that could extend your long-term capital gains.

 2. Avoid over-capitalising

-The idea is to keep any refurbishments cosmetic and/or functional in nature wherever possible, avoiding costly structural work that can take a hefty bite out of your budget, but provide little in the way of extra value or rental income.
+Ideally, most investors will be aiming to keep any refurbishments, cosmetic or functional in nature, from being too costly as structural work that can take a hefty bite out of your budget.
+It can also provide little in the way of extra value or rental income.

 Aesthetic and useful improvements, like a modernised kitchen and bathroom, along with new carpets, light fittings and soft furnishings are visible enhancements that will make your property more desirable.

 Establish a concise budget and importantly use a strict schedule of works to avoid time and financial blowouts that could cost you more than you stand to make.

 3. Save but don’t skimp

 By all means, try to save on money wherever possible as this will keep money in your pocket, but only if you do so in areas that won’t negatively impact the end product of a renovation.
 Make sure the final product reflects a quality renovation.